 Millennials are the generation that grew up with readily available internet, knowledge at their fingertips, technology prowess, and options.
-They can be a powerful, well-educated addition to your optometry practice staff and will comprise up to 50% of your patient base by 2020.
+They can be a powerful, well-educated addition to your optometry practice staff and will comprise more than 50% of your patient base by 2021.
 What systems do you currently have in place to make your optometry practice millennial-friendly for both your staff and prospective patients?

 Understanding what millennials look for in an eyecare exam isn't too difficult if you turn to social media and other readily available information about engagement.
 We've pulled together a few design, procedural, hiring, and business tips that can put your practice in the running for millennials who are looking for an optometrist or a new job.